suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 ## Adding interaction to the map

-Next lets make it so we can click on a specific map and see some details of the restaurant itself.
+Next, we will show details of a restaurant when the user clicks its marker.

-To do that we will add another state variable to track the `selectedMapRestaurant` and initially set that value to `null`.
-When this variable is `null` we mean that no restaurant is selected in the map.
-When this variable is **not** null it means the value of the variable is the restaurant we want to show.
+To do that, we will add another state variable to track the `selectedMapRestaurant` and initially set that value to `null`.
+When this variable is `null`, no restaurant is selected on the map.
+When this variable is **not** null, the value is the restaurant we want to show.

 ```javascript
 const [selectedMapRestaurant, setSelectedMapRestaurant] = useState(null)
 ```

-Then just before we render our array of `<Marker>` we will add this code:
+Then just before we render our array of `<Marker>`, we will add this code:

 ```jsx
 {